ajmeyghani/angular2-intro-book/chapters/chapter0-setup/2-vscode-basics.md

 # Visual Studio Code

+Visual Studio Code is a good IDE for developing web apps.
+In this chapter we will look at installing and configuring VSCode.

+## Visual Studio Code Basics

 - Install Visual Studio Code from: [https://code.visualstudio.com/](https://code.visualstudio.com/)

 - You can open new projects by going to the `File > Open` tag, to etierh open a folder containing your project or a single file